-In addition to guiding the spiritual affairs of the Dharma Center, Erin also teaches residential retreats, including month-long retreats and occasionally the three-month course at IMS, and mentors students from across the country.
-She serves on the Spirit Rock Teacher Council, as guiding teacher of Vallecitos Mountain Retreat Center in northern New Mexico, as well as guiding teacher of Albuquerque Insight Meditation Center.
-She is also a member of the core faculty teaching the sixth Community Dharma Leaders (CDL) program at Spirit Rock.
+In addition to guiding the spiritual affairs of the Dharma Center, Erin teaches residential retreats, including long retreats, and mentors students from across the country.
+She serves on the Spirit Rock Teacher Council, as guiding teacher of Vallecitos Mountain Retreat Center in northern New Mexico, and on the Leadership Council of Sacred Mountain Sangha.
+She was also a member of the core faculty teaching the sixth Community Dharma Leaders (CDL) program at Spirit Rock.

-As part of her commitment to fostering communities of belonging, Erin is devoted to decentering whiteness and heteronormative culture.
+As part of the of her commitment to fostering communities of belonging, Erin is devoted to decentering whiteness and heteronormative culture.
 She has taught classes that help practitioners understand and deconstruct whiteness in their own minds here in Durango and acts as a resource for other dharma teachers around diversity and whiteness.
 In 2018, she was part of a team of teachers that developed the groundbreaking Race and Dharma course for the Barre Center for Buddhist Studies.
-Erin is also committed to practicing and sharing the depth of the dharma, including teachings on emptiness and not-self, and loves mentoring students over time as their practices deepen and mature.
+Erin is committed to practicing and sharing the depth of the dharma, including teachings on emptiness and not-self, and loves mentoring students over time as their practices deepen and mature.

 Erin’s approach to sharing the dharma is also influenced by her ongoing experience as a student of the Diamond Approach by A.H.
 Almaas and by her love of embodiment, wild nature, and socially engaged practice.
-She is thrilled to be training with Thanissara and Kittisaro through the Dhammapala Training, which is designed to bring forth an embodied bodhisattva ideal within the lineage of Theravada Buddhism.
+She is also a graduate of Thanissara and Kittisarao’s Dharmapala Training, which expresses her care to bring forth an embodied bodhisattva ideal within the lineage of Theravada Buddhism.

 Yong Oh serves as a teacher on the Dharma Council for the Durango Dharma Center and has sat on the board of directors since 2019.
 Yong began meditating through the Soto Zen tradition and eventually transitioned to study, practice and teach in the Insight tradition.
 He teaches for the Chattanooga Insight Meditation group, and has taught retreats at Insight Meditation Society and Spirit Rock Meditation Center.